Skip to main content

 Double Chop 2's

-• The exception to the Visible Rule is when the same 2 is on two people's chops at the same time.
-In that situation, players are allowed to 2 Save whichever one they want.
-And if it is the Early Game, then players must choose to save one of them before giving a 5 Stall or before discarding to initiate the Mid-Game.
+• The exception to the Visible Rule is when the same 2 is on two players' chops at the same time.
+In that situation, players are allowed to 2 Save either one.
+And if it is the Early Game, then players must save one of them before giving a 5 Stall or discarding to initiate the Mid-Game.

 The Prompt